Leaseweb/terraform-provider-leaseweb/docs/index.md

 - `api_token` (String) The API token to use.
 By default it takes the value from the `LEASEWEB_API_TOKEN` environment variable if present.

+### Optional

+- `api_url` (String) The base URL of the API endpoint to use.
+By default it takes the value from the `LEASEWEB_API_URL` environment variable if present, otherwise it defaults to "https://api.leaseweb.com".

 ## Multiple accounts

 The API token necessary for the configuration of the provider is linked to a